Marine Mammal Commission

 Hawaiian Pelagic False Killer Whale Population

-In late 2022 and early 2023, the TRT met to recommend new management/mitigation measures that would finally to reduce mortality and serious injury to levels less than PBR.
-However, the team could not reach consensus, which left NMFS with the responsibility for amending the TRP using the ideas generated by the team and the recommendations from factions within the team.
+In late 2022 and early 2023, the FKWTRT met to recommend new management/mitigation measures that would finally to reduce mortality and serious injury to levels less than the population’s PBR.
+However, the team could not reach consensus, which left NMFS with the responsibility for amending the FKWTRP using the ideas generated by the team and the recommendations from factions within the team.
 Proposed mitigation measures included reducing the amount of fishing taking place (effort reductions) and further modifications to the gear and fishing practices.
-NMFS is expected to publish proposed amendments to the TRP in 2024.
+NMFS is expected to publish proposed amendments to the FKWTRP in the next year.

 Main Hawaiian Island Insular False Killer Whale Population